Dealing with Discomfort

 Instead of simply waiting for the feeling of discomfort to pass, getting up and doing something will make the tension pass quicker- and you might even get something done as a result of it!

 Hobbies are a great way of finding this distraction for yourself.
-Club Soda members have been trying out origami, knitting, reading, gardening, sculpting and hula hooping to name a few, all of which are really great ways to put yourself outside of your mind long enough to let the discomfort pass.
-Hobbies really do work as a distraction technique; it comes down to finding whatever works best for you.
+Club Soda members have been trying out origami, knitting, reading, gardening, sculpting, yoga, and hula hooping to name a few, all of which are really great ways to put yourself outside of your mind long enough to let the discomfort pass.
+Hobbies really do work as a distraction technique; it comes down to find whatever works best for you.
 The important thing is that you find what works and do it!

 Like Member Melissa who has pulled her skates out from under the bed: